MicrosoftDocs/visualfsharpdocs/docs/conceptual/array4d.get['t]-function-[fsharp].md

 The index along the fourth dimension.

+## Return Value

-**The value at the given index.**
+The value at the given index.

 ## Remarks
-You can also use the syntax **array.[index1,index2,index3,index4]**.
+You can also use the syntax `array.[index1,index2,index3,index4]`.

-This function is named **Get** in compiled assemblies.
+This function is named `Get` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms